sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/general/Cast.md

 SARL enables programmers to declare conversions on classes or basic types so that classes or basic types can be converted to and/or from other classes or basic types.
-Conversions are associated to the `as` [casting operator](./Cast.md).
+Conversions are associated to the `as` type casting operator.
 When the compiler cannot proceed an implicit nor explicit casting, it tries to find within the current code scope the definition of a casting operator function.
 Depending on the category of the type to cast to, the name of this casting operator function is different:

-* **Object type:** the casting operator function's name must have the prefix `to` followed by the simple name (first letter upper case) of the cast type.
+* **Object type:** the casting operator function's name must have the prefix `to` followed by the simple name (first letter upper case) of the cast type, e.g. `toString`.
-* **Basic type:** the casting operator function's name must start with the name of the basic type (all lower case) following by the post-fix `Value`.
+* **Basic type:** the casting operator function's name must start with the name of the basic type (all lower case) following by the post-fix `Value`, e.g. `intValue`.

-Additionnally, the return type of the casting operator function must be the cast type.
+Additionnally, the return type of the casting operator function must be the cast type, and not a sub-type of the type specified as right operand of the casting operator.

 A single parameter may be specified or not.
 It it is specified, it must corresponds to the expression to cast.
-It means that the type of formal parameter is the expected type of the expression.
+It means that the type of the formal parameter is the expected type of the expression.
 If the formal parameter is ommitted, the current object (`this`) is assumed to be converted.

-In the following example, the function [:tointegerfct:] if defined for converting a [:typetype:] to [:integertype:].
+In the following example, the function [:tointegerfct:] is defined for converting a [:typetype:] to [:integertype:].
-When the expression [:castexpr1:] is evaluated by the compiler, the function [:tointegerfct] is discovered and used for proceeding the cast.
+When the expression [:castexpr1:] is evaluated by the compiler, the function [:tointegerfct:] is discovered and used for proceeding the cast.

 		[:Success:]